Born: 23 October 1905, Zurich, Switzerland

 Died: 10 September 1983, Zurich, Switzerland

 Affiliation at the time of the award: Stanford University, Stanford, CA, USA

 Prize motivation: "for their development of new methods for nuclear magnetic precision measurements and discoveries in connection therewith"

 Field: nuclear physics

-Protons and neutrons in nuclei act as small rotating, spinning magnets.
+Protons and neutrons in nuclei act like small, rotating magnets.
 Atoms and molecules therefore align in a magnetic field.
-When exposed to radio waves they can change direction, but only in certain steps according to quantum mechanics.
-When returning to the ground, state atoms emit electromagnetic radio waves with frequencies characteristic for different elements and isotopes.
-Felix Bloch and Edward Purcell developed in 1946 methods for precision measurements used to study the composition of different materials.
+Radio waves can disturb their direction of rotation, but only in certain stages, in accordance with quantum mechanics.
+When the atoms return to their original positions, they emit electromagnetic radio waves with frequencies characteristic of different elements and isotopes.
+In 1946, Felix Bloch and Edward Purcell developed methods for precise measurement, making it possible to study different materials' compositions.